Technigo/project-survey/code/README.md

-# Technigo React Starter App
+# Week 10 - Technigo bootCamp

-This app has been generated using `create-react-app`, then cleaned up a little so we have a project with just the elements we need to get started.
+# Survey Tool

-Add components in the `src` folder and use them in `src/app.js` to get started.
+This week we will be practicing React state and controlled forms by making a Typeform like product.
+Your completed project should consist of at least 3 questions that need to be answered by users.
+When the user presses submit, they should see a summary of their answers.

 ## Usage